glaubermagal/doc-api/source/includes/api/_dashboard.md

 preproduction   | If the dashboard is available in the preproduction environment.              | boolean staging         | If the dashboard is available in the staging environment.                    | boolean application     | Application(s) to which the dashboard belongs.
 Defaults to `["rw"]`.
-Read more about this field [here](concepts.html#applications). | array of strings is-highlighted  | If this dashboard is highlighted (`true`/`false`).
+Read more about this field [here](concepts.html#applications). | array of strings env             | Environment to which the dashboard belongs.
+Read more about this field in the [Environments concept section](concepts.html#environments). | string is-highlighted  | If this dashboard is highlighted (`true`/`false`).
 Defaults to `false`.
 Only accessible to users with `ADMIN` role. | boolean is-featured     | If this dashboard is featured (`true`/`false`).
 Defaults to `false`.
 Can only be set by user with `ADMIN` role. | boolean author-title    | The title of the author of the dashboard.                                    | any valid text